 What is Microsoft Graph?

 Behind Microsoft 365 lives a foundation of data and intelligence called Microsoft Graph.
 This resource provides access to a treasure trove of data on the utilization of Microsoft tools and user behaviors.
-Via the BrainStorm QuickHelp platform, you can easily connect to the Microsoft Graph to significantly enhance your change and adoption efforts.
+Via the QuickHelp platform, you can easily connect to the Microsoft Graph to significantly enhance your change and adoption efforts.

 This integration empowers more data-driven decisions and facilitates user management.
 However, that's not all, benefits include: